• Skip to primary navigation

 Instructions

-Present with a fun straw and instructions to stir the drink well before sipping.
+• Garnish with fresh fruit such as orange slices or pineapple slices, add a fun straw, and present with instructions to stir the drink well before sipping.

 Notes